stefan-ainetter/grasp_det_seg_cnn/README.md

   organization={IEEE}
 }
 ```
-Our framework is based on the architecture from [Seamless Scene Segmentation](https://github.com/mapillary/seamseg).
+Our framework is based on the architecture from [Seamless Scene Segmentation](https://github.com/mapillary/seamseg):
-If it is also helpful to you, please cite
 ```bibtex
 @InProceedings{Porzi_2019_CVPR,
   author = {Porzi, Lorenzo and Rota Bul\`o, Samuel and Colovic, Aleksander and Kontschieder, Peter},